The structure of the Curriculum Vitae

 Work examples, language or computer certificates, certificates from training courses, and prizes belong in the attachments as well but only if you believe that they are relevant for the position you are applying for.
 This is different from job to job, so exercise caution in what you attach, it is better to attach less and offer to send additional documents than to attach too many.

-References are uncommon in Germany, but if you are applying in Germany, you can also include them in the attachment.
+References are uncommon in Germany, but if you are applying in Germany, you can also include them in the attachment or request a proof of employment/reference letter from your previous employer.

 For “Mini-“ or short CV’s just include the most important documents.